fenago/oracle19c-administration/md/Lab_31.md

 # Oracle DROP DATABASE LINK By Practial Examples
 **Summary**: In this lab, you will learn how to use the Oracle `DROP DATABASE LINK` statement to remove a database link from the database.

-Introduction to the Oracle DROP DATABASE LINK statement
+Oracle DROP DATABASE LINK statement
 -------------------------------------------------------

 The `DROP DATABASE LINK` statement allows you to drop a [database link] from the database.
 Here is the syntax of the `DROP DATABASE LINK` statement: